dfloer/SC2k-docs/sc2 file spec.md

 | 0x06 | 2B | Y size of image in pixels. |
 | 0x08 | varies | Rows of image data. |

 Each row of image data is the Y dimension single pixel bytes, with and additional 0xFF denoting the end of a row.
 Additionally, the first and last row being all 0x01 and the first and last pixel of all other rows being 0x01.
-Colors chosen from an internal pallete, likely PAL_MSTR.BMP as used for all other ingame graphics.
+Colours chosen from an internal palette, likely PAL_MSTR.BMP as used for all other ingame graphics.